manell0/couronne/README.md

 ### Design Features

 Each page on the website has a consistent, responsive navigation system through a navigation bar on the top of the site.
+- Couronne logo in top left is clickable and goes to the start page.
-- At the top of the page, we find our navbar which turns into a burger for smaller screen sizes..
+- At the top of the page, we find our navbar which turns into a burger for smaller screen sizes.
+- All sides have back and home buttons at the bottom of the page.

 ### Existing Features